-1Comfort, convenience, security, privacy; 2Visual effects, smells; 3 HRQL: health-related quality of life impacts are classified under five main impact categories: health impacts, water resource impacts, environmental impacts, other welfare impacts, and tourism impacts.
-Table 4 provides justification for the inclusion of these impacts, showing the presumptions based on preliminary evidence of importance [27] and discussion with country partners.
+Comfort, convenience, security, privacy; Visual effects, smells; HRQL: health-related quality of life

+Based on the set of impacts shown in Figure 3, a shortened list of negative impacts of poor sanitation was selected for inclusion in the present study, shown in Table 5.
+These impacts are classified under five main impact categories: health impacts, water resource impacts, environmental impacts, other welfare impacts, and tourism impacts.
+Table 4 provides justification for the inclusion of these impacts, showing the presumptions based on preliminary evidence of importance [26] and discussion with country partners.
 Annex A provides further background on these impact categories.